 - Once you find a book you want to “check out”, you either place a hold on it (if it’s not available) or choose to borrow it.

 - After borrowing a book, you get to keep it in your account for 14 days.
 After that, it automatically is loaned back to the library for another patron to be able to check out.

-One drawback: Many of the popular books have quite a long waiting list, so if you don’t finish listening within 14 days, you won’t be able to pick back up where you left off until you wait on the waiting list again.
+One drawback: Many of the popular books have quite a long waiting list, so you might have to wait a bit to get your turn to listen to the audiobook.
+Also, if you don’t finish listening within 14 days, you won’t be able to pick back up where you left off until you wait on the waiting list again.
 However, there are many great books that don’t have a long waiting list — or any waiting list at all!

 A Few Tips:

 These are just a few tips I’ve found to be personally helpful when listening to audiobooks…

 - I try to pick audiobooks that are no more than 8-9 hours in length because that’s a manageable length for me to get through before the audiobook needs to be “returned” to the library.

 - I always listen to the books on 1.25 speed — you can’t tell a difference.
 And it means that it speeds it up just a little bit.

 - Be sure to listen to a sample ahead of time.
 Some of the narrators are amazing and some are just annoying to me.
 I can’t spend 8 hours listening to a voice that annoys me.